nunchuk-io/tap-protocol/README.md

 using namespace tap_protocol;

-// First create a transport that sends bytes to device auto transport = MakeDefaultTransport([](const Bytes& bytes) {
+// First create a transport that sends bytes to the device auto transport = MakeDefaultTransport([](const Bytes& bytes) {
     // see how to send bytes to NFC card for Android or iOS below });